nkh/P5-App-Asciio/README.md

 bindings that are usually found in GUI applications; bindings can be modified.

+Keyboard bindings are the best way to use Asciio, they can be modified.

 To list the bindings: $> perldoc App:Asciio.

 # DOCUMENTATION